End of Soviet-era housing waiting lists: Parliament passes new housing policy law

 The law also radically changes the rules for service housing:

-- it is provided only on a temporary basis;
+- it is provided only temporarily;

 - privatization is prohibited;